directus-labs/guest-authoring/ubuntu-deploy/index.md

 Securing your application with SSL (Secure Sockets Layer) encryption is highly recommended to protect data transmitted between your users and your server.
 Let's Encrypt offers free SSL certificates, and here's how to set it up for your Directus application:

-1. **Install Certbot**: On your server, run the following commands to install Certbot and the Certbot Nginx plugin:
+1. Install Certbot: On your server, run the following commands to install Certbot and the Certbot Nginx plugin:

 ```bash
 sudo apt install certbot python3-certbot-nginx -y
 ```

-2. **Obtain an SSL Certificate**: Run Certbot with the --nginx option, specifying your domain (directus.exampledomain.com in this case):
+2. Obtain an SSL Certificate: Run Certbot with the --nginx option, specifying your domain (directus.exampledomain.com in this case):

 ```bash
 sudo certbot --nginx -d directus.exampledomain.com